 The Attorney General of Malta

+On behalf of the Office of the Attorney General of Malta, it is my great delight and honour to invite you to Malta for the 18th International Association of Prosecutors Regional Conference (Europe).
 In the perennial struggle against crime, encompassing money laundering, terrorist financing, and the proliferation of weapons of mass destruction among other criminal offenses, a notable trend has emerged—one that traverses myriad jurisdictions.
 The detrimental impact of financial crime and other serious offences on the economy is profound.
+Criminals, in their pursuit of illegitimate gains, exhibit an increasing dynamism and adaptability, forging networks that span jurisdictions to shield their illicit activities.
+Exploiting vulnerabilities inherent in globalization, digitalization, and the continuous evolution of new technologies, criminals pose unprecedented challenges to law enforcement agencies. |

 To counter these threats effectively, the establishment of a robust regime demands a collective committment across all sectors.
 Collaboration and cooperation among diverse entities are imperative for ensuring vigorous prosecutions and addressing the ever-evolving challenges posed by criminal enterprises.